OVI / DUI Investigations Part 2: After The Arrest

 If you are charged with DUI / OVI, you will also probably face immediate impoundment of your vehicle.
 If your vehicle is impounded, make sure you obtain from the police the location of the vehicle and a telephone number to contact the towing company or impound lot.
 If this is your first offense, you will probably be able to pick up your vehicle the next day (but you will need someone else to drive it if your license was suspended).
 If this is a second offense or more, you will probably not be able to pick up your vehicle until a judge issues a court order to release the vehicle.
 An attorney can assist you in obtaining release of your car.

-My practice is focused on DUI / OVI defense, and I completed courses in breath testing and blood/urine testing.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also see what clients say and review my past case results.
-I limit the number of cases I accept so I can provide outstanding service to my clients.
-If you would like to discuss how I can use DUI / OVI investigation deficiencies to help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+The Dominy Law practice is focused on DUI / OVI defense, and we have completed courses in breath testing and blood/urine testing.
+For more information about our practice, please see the firm overview.
+You can also see what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide outstanding service to our clients.
+If you would like to discuss how we can use DUI / OVI investigation deficiencies to help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.